BabyBjorn One Air Review

 Ease of Use

-Other contenders in the this group of carriers are more intuitive and easier to use.
+Other contenders in our best baby carrier review are more intuitive and easier to use.
 We believe the One Air is more complex in its internal structure and hard-to-reach adjustments.
 We needed to reference the manufacturer's instructions and videos to sort out the correct usage.

-The carrier's clips are unique and unlike a standard buckle, taking some practice to figure out a smooth operation.
+The carrier's clips are unique and, unlike a standard buckle, take some practice to figure out a smooth operation.
 Despite their strange operation, they make an audible "click" sound, which brings reassurance of proper connection.
 Some testers didn't mind the clips, whereas others found them cumbersome.

 We are not big fans of the mesh fabric.
 We think the surface will gather crumbs, crusty spit-up, or even snag a teething baby's sharp tooth.
 The collection of spit-up that is hard to spot-clean could result in a powerful odor over time that results in more frequent full laundering.
 If you purchase this carrier, we think the BabyBjorn's teething bib is a good investment for keeping the carrier cleaner between washings.